 - The certificate should state that “(Insert working name) attended for an STI check, and had swabs, blood tests and genital examination”.
 Ensure the certificate is dated correctly and that client knows the certificate is valid for three months from that date

-- Up to four certificates may be issued in the clients working name(s).
-Please remind them that the certificates issued are for their personal use, and are not to be shared, sold or passed on to another sex worker.
+- If more than one certificate issued advise client the certificates are for their personal use only and can not to be shared, sold or passed on to another sex worker.

 - If the client has an STI, document this clearly in the sex worker/clients medical record.
 A certificate of attendance should not be issued if the client has any diagnosed sexually transmitted conditions as listed above.
 They should be asked to attend for a reassessment and have a certificate issued at a later date.